duplys/duplys.github.io/_drafts/2022-02-03-running-experiments-with-time.blog.markdown

 ```
 With the above command, `ssh-keygen` generates the key and asks the user for a file in which to store the private key.
 The public key is stored in the file with the same name and the extension ".pub". `ssh-keygen` also asks for a passphrase.
 The user may choose an empty passphrase (just hit enter) to indicate no passphrase or choose a string of arbitrary length.

 By default, the `ssh` per-user files are stored in `~/.ssh` directory.
-So a user whishing to use SSH with RSA public key authentication would invoke `ssh-keygen` to generate the files `~/.ssh/id_rsa` (private key) and `~/.ssh/id_rsa.pub` (public key).
+So a user wishing to use SSH with RSA public key authentication would invoke `ssh-keygen` to generate the files `~/.ssh/id_rsa` (private key) and `~/.ssh/id_rsa.pub` (public key).

 In our case, we don't want to overwrite the files in `~/.ssh/`.
 So we can use the `-f` parameter to pass `ssh-keygen` a dummy filename.
 In addition, because we want to time the `ssh-keygen` execution time, we need to prevent the program from asking for the passphrase.
 This can be done using the `-N` parameter for providing a new passphrase and giving it an empty string.
-Thus, creating a $B$-bit RSA key pair, writing the key into a dummy file and skipping the passphrae input can be done by issuing:
+Thus, creating a $B$-bit RSA key pair, writing the key into a dummy file and skipping the passphrase input can be done by issuing:

 ```bash
 $ ssh-keygen -t rsa -b <B> -N '' -f rsa_key